danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs-scope.md

 ###1

+For the first iteration, we would like to implement minimum requirement to test the end to end flow.
+The functionality below should allow the Cataract planner to create workitems and also to request cancellation and DICOM forwarder to respond to C-FIND queries.

 - Create Workitem
 - Searching workitems including all the above attribute matching types with Limited Sequence matching
 - Request Cancellation

 ###2

+For the second iteration, we would implement the rest of the requested scope once the core end to end flow is validated.

 - Update Workitem
 - Retrieve Workitem
 - Change state